daveyarwood/blog.djy.io/_posts/2014-01-06-whys-guide-to-ruby-in-clojure-part-1.md

 ; ex.
 9:
 (def EmpireStateBuilding "350 5th Avenue, NYC, NY")
+{% endhighlight %}

-; although most values are essentially immutable in Clojure, ; so there is usually no need to capitalize the names of symbols ; to reflect that they are "constants"
+Although most values are essentially immutable in Clojure, so there is usually no need to capitalize the names of symbols to reflect that they are "constants."

+{% highlight clojure %}
 ; ex.
 10:
 (open front-door)